hotwired/stimulus/handbook/03_building_something_real.md

 ### Common Actions Have a Shorthand Notation

-`click->` can be omit from the `data-action` attribute because it is one of default event names.
+`click->` can be omitted from the `data-action` attribute because it is one of default event names.
 Others are:
 - `a, button, input(type='submit')` => `click`
 - `form` => `submit`
 - `input, select, textarea` => `change`

-We can define others actions by explictly defining event name, e.g: `paste->`.
+We can define other actions by explicitly defining event name, e.g: `paste->`.

 ## Implementing the Copy Action